 Practical examples of foreign currency options in use

-Let me give you two examples of how a foreign currency option can be used as part of a hedging strategy in a real-world situation.
+Let’s take a look at two examples of how foreign currency options can be used as part of a hedging strategy.

 Example 1: Option on its own